LearningTypeScript/projects/projects/functions/structural-kitchen/README.md

 I am Chef Syntax, creator of the famed Structural Kitchen restaurant.
 We humbly request your aid in digitizing our kitchen management software.

-A `createKitchen` function must be created returns an object containing functions.
+A `createKitchen` function must be created that returns an object containing functions.
 It must receive an initial budget and two functions as parameters.
 It should create some state for the kitchen internally.